-This article explains how to use Gazebo http://gazebosim.org/ as an external simulator for Copter.
+This article explains how to use Gazebo http://gazebosim.org/ as an external simulator for Ardupilot Rover, Copter and Plane.

-Gazebo support is still under development, as of October 2016.
+Gazebo support is still under development.
 If it seems that these instructions are outdated, please open an issue on the ardupilot_wiki github.

 Gazebo is particularly useful for defining autonomous indoor flights or swarms.